-The EIS must reflect the inclusion of Traditional Knowledge (TK) in the environmental assessment process.
+The EIS must reflect the inclusion and consideration of Traditional Knowledge (TK) in the environmental assessment process.
+TK might be considered confidential, therefore the Developer must make suitable arrangements with the TK holders on how to access and/or use the information appropriately.

-The term 'Traditional Knowledge' can be used to collectively refer to different types of information that can be provided by the Inuvialuit and used in impact assessments.
+The term 'Traditional Knowledge' can be used to collectively refer to different types of information that can be provided by the Inuvialuit and used in environmental reviews